Washington Heights Events: January 20–26

 Hispanic Society & Museum, whose exhibitions are free to everyone

-Morris-Jumel Mansion, home of “the room where it happened”
+Morris-Jumel Mansion, the Colonial home of “the room where it happened”

-Word Up Community Bookshop/Libraría Comunitaria, Uptown’s only independent bookstore
+Word Up Community Bookshop/Libraría Comunitaria, Uptown’s non-profit bookstore

 Education